wikimedia/wikimedia-fundraising-dev/README.md

 made to these files on the host are visible immediately to the services running in the containers.
 (That is, there's no intermediate "provisioning" or copying step, as there was with Vagrant.)

-For example, to modify settings for payments wiki, just save your changes to `config/payments-LocalSettings.php` or `config/smashpig/main.yaml`, and reload the page in your browser.
+For example, to modify settings for Payments wiki, just save your changes to `config/payments-LocalSettings.php` or `config/smashpig/main.yaml`, and reload the page in your browser.

 For a few settings under `config`, changes require a container restart to take effect, even though the changes are visible inside the containers right away.
-This is just because some processes only read configuration information when they start up.
+This is just because some processes only read their configuration files when they start up.
 This is the case for configurations for Web xdebug and rsyslog.
-(See below on how to restart a container.)
+(See above on how to restart a container.)

 ### Tracking changes to files under `config`